"This (Mar-crest) was my grandmother's everyday dishes. I would love to collect some peices. Can you tell me where I can find them? Thanks"

 There is no price list for every piece of Mar-crest (yet).
 There are only a handful of books about vintage pottery, cookie jars, etc, but each book usually only gives a price for 1 or 2 Mar-crest pieces.
 Of the ones I've seen, very few seemed up to date.
 Two fairly new books are wayyyyy off.
 I did give quite a few Mar-crest prices last year for the Yard Sale and Flea Market Anual book.
 You can check on the advanced search of ebay for completed auctions, checking titles and descriptions.
 But search only goes back as far as about 30 days.

-I've heard that it's "probably" lead-free.
+I've heard that older, 50's and 60' stoneware pieces are "probably" lead-free, although, you shouldn't use pieces that don't have a shiny glaze and/or have cracks.
+Avoid acidic foods and drinks in Mar-crest pieces that are worn and/or cracked.
 I drink out of a Mar-crest stein every single day, and have for a few years.
 If you're very concerned, you can purchase a lead test kit at a hardware store and follow the directions.
 Did you realize that leaded crystal contains lead?
 And that lead is not the only potentially dangerous element that can possibly found in pottery glazes?
 Glazes from other countries, especially very colorful pieces, may be of utmost concern.
 I'll study more about this and will give a more in depth answer as soon as I learn more.
-In the meantime, here's a few links that I found to be informative:
+In the meantime, here's one link that I found to be informative:

 "I recently inherited four Marcrest Oven Proof Stoneware Plates from my grandmother.
 I didn't realized their was so much history behind these plates".